-The Pale-headed Rosella, Platycercus adscitus, is a broad-tailed parrot native to northeastern Australia.
+The Pale-headed Rosella, Platycercus adscitus, is a broad-tailed parrot native to north-eastern Australia.
 This moderate-sized bird is adorned with a pale yellow head, predominantly white cheeks, and a scalloped black and gold back.
-Its underparts are a soft pale blue, creating a striking contrast with the vivid colors above.
+Its underparts are a soft pale blue, creating a striking contrast with the vivid colours above.

 Adult Pale-headed Rosellas measure approximately 33 cm in length, including a 15 cm tail.
 They exhibit a pale cream-yellow head and upper breast, with a blue-black and green tail, and a blood-red vent.
 The black-edged feathers on the nape, scapulars, and back are highlighted with bright yellow, giving a scalloped appearance.
 The cheeks of the southern subspecies are entirely white, while the northern subspecies, known as the blue-cheeked rosella, has cheeks flushed with blue.
 Both sexes appear similar, though females may be slightly smaller and less vibrant.

-These birds favor open woodlands but have shown remarkable adaptability to human-altered landscapes.
+These birds favour open woodlands but have shown remarkable adaptability to human-altered landscapes.
 They can thrive in rural settings and may frequent orchards and crop fields.

 Pale-headed Rosellas are known to nest in hollows of large trees, sometimes even below ground level.
 They are hardy birds that have also adapted well to aviculture.

 Breeding seasons vary by region, with southern birds breeding from September to December and northern birds from February to June.
-They typically lay one brood, nesting in deep tree hollows.
-Clutches usually consist of five to six white, slightly shiny eggs.
+They typically lay one brood and clutches usually consist of five to six white, slightly shiny eggs.

 The Pale-headed Rosella may be confused with the Eastern Rosella where their ranges overlap, but hybrids have been noted in these areas.